SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 The bot will output two messages.
 The first message will be the output of the Queue Stats command.
 The second message will be the output of the Next [3] Tags command, except the text before the tag list will be "The tags to work on are".

 ### Ping Reviewers
 This command allows the user to ping everyone in the Reviewer permissions group with a custom message.
-The user list will be composed

 In order for a user to appear in the user list they must have reviewed at least X reviews within the last Y days (configurable).
 Default is 50 reviews within 3 days.